Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Empirical Evaluation

 \paragraph{Dimensionality Reduction} By definition, the number of input features for a dataset corresponds to its dimensionality.
-Low density in high dimensional spaces makes it difficult in general, for typical clustering algorithms, to find a continuous boundary that separates the different clusters~\cite{joswiak2019dimensionality}.
+Low density in high-dimensional spaces makes it difficult, in general, for typical clustering algorithms to find a continuous boundary that separates the different clusters~\cite{joswiak2019dimensionality}.
 Therefore, employing dimensionality reduction techniques can help clustering algorithms make the inputs and their related clusters more distinguishable.
-Because we are dealing with high dimensional inputs (512 features from VGG model and two features from the DNN model), we rely on the Uniform Manifold Approximation and Projection (UMAP)~\cite{mcinnes2018umap} dimensionality reduction technique.
-We selected UMAP because several studies~\cite{diaz2021review,hozumi2021umap} have shown its effectiveness as a pre-processing step to boost the performance of clustering algorithms when compared to other state-of-the-art dimensionality reduction techniques such as PCA~\cite{jolliffe2016principal} and t-SNE~\cite{van2008visualizing}.
-In fact, PCA is a linear dimensionality reduction technique that performs poorly on features with nonlinear relationships.
-Therefore, in order to deal with high-dimensionality data to obtain low-dimensionality and nonlinear manifolds, some nonlinear dimensionality reduction algorithms such as UMAP and t-SNE should be used~\cite{hozumi2021umap}.
+Because we are working with high-dimensional inputs (512 features from the VGG model and two features from the DNN model), we rely on the Uniform Manifold Approximation and Projection (UMAP)~\cite{mcinnes2018umap} dimensionality reduction technique.
+We selected UMAP because several studies~\cite{diaz2021review,hozumi2021umap} have shown its effectiveness as a pre-processing step to boost the performance of clustering algorithms when compared to other state-of-the-art dimensionality reduction techniques, such as PCA~\cite{jolliffe2016principal} and t-SNE~\cite{van2008visualizing}.
+PCA is a linear dimensionality reduction technique that performs poorly on features with nonlinear relationships.
+To work with high-dimensionality data to obtain low-dimensionality and nonlinear manifolds, some nonlinear dimensionality reduction algorithms, such as UMAP and t-SNE, should be used~\cite{hozumi2021umap}.
 However, t-SNE is more computationally expensive than UMAP and PCA.
-It is used in practice for data visualisation and data reduction to two or three dimensions.
+It is used in practice for data visualization and data reduction to two or three dimensions.
 Furthermore, it involves hyperparameters that are not always easy to tune in order to get the best results.
-Therefore, we relied for our study on UMAP for dimensionality reduction, as an effective pre-processing step to boost the performance of density-based clustering that will be used in the next step.
+Therefore, we relied on UMAP for dimensionality reduction as an effective pre-processing step to boost the performance of density-based clustering.
+This will be used in the next step.